rjray/advent-2022-clojure/src/advent_of_code/README.md

 Day 1 (117847/112793, approx. 15 min).

-Didn't start this one until about 5:30PM on Dec 1st, so there's no ranking info to be had.
+Didn't start this one until about 5:30PM on Dec 1st.
+Good time overall, but high rank-numbers because of this.

 ## day02.clj